Spokane Hangar Dedication

 Michael and Amy appreciate your prayers:

-As our thanks for your gift to Moody this month, we’d like to send you From the Grave: A 40-Day Devotional by A. W. Tozer
+As our thanks for your gift to Moody this month, we’d like to send you The Simplest Way to Change the World: Biblical Hospitality as a Way of Life by Dustin Willis and Brandon Clements

-Please request your copy of From the Grave when you give your gift today!
+Please request your copy of The Simplest Way to Change the World when you give your gift today!

 Want more stories like these?